MonoFlauta/Newgrounds-Unity-API-Helper/README.md

 And you can optionally add a callback event to know if you want when the event has been logged:

 `NewgroundsAPIHelper.Instance.LogEvent("event name", () => {
   //Do something
 });`

+## Gateway
+### Ping
+You can call Ping method and receive the result in a callback:

+`NewgroundsAPIHelper.Instance.Ping(ping => {
+  //Do something
+});`

+### GetDateTime
+You can get the current date time in two formats: string or DateTime.
+In order to do so, it will depend on the callback you use.

+`NewgroundsAPIHelper.Instance.GetDateTime(OnGetDateTime);`

+### GetVersion
+You can get the client version in two formats: string or Version (custom struct).
+In order to do so, it will depend on the callback you use.

+`NewgroundsAPIHelper.Instance.GetVersion(OnGetVersion);`

+## Loader
+### OpenAuthorUrl - OpenMoreGamesUrl - OpenNewgroundsUrl - OpenOfficialUrl - OpenReferralUrl
+You can load the urls you added on the official urls in the API dashboard by doing:

+`var openInNewTab = true;
+NewgroundsAPIHelper.Instance.OpenAuthorUrl(openInNewTab);`

+And you can add a callback to know when it worked successfully.

+`var openInNewTab = true;
+NewgroundsAPIHelper.Instance.OpenAuthorUrl(openInNewTab, url => {
+  //Do something
+});`